Andrea Leadsom

 Leadsom was born in Aylesbury, Buckinghamshire, in 1963.
 After graduating with a degree in political science at the University of Warwick, she began a career in finance including working as Institutional Banking Director at Barclays, and later as Senior Investment Officer and Head of Corporate Governance at Invesco Perpetual.
 She was elected to the House of Commons at the 2010 general election.
 She served as Economic Secretary to the Treasury and City Minister from 2014 to 2015 and Minister of State for Energy from 2015 to 2016.
 Leadsom was a prominent member of the Leave campaign during the 2016 referendum on EU membership, with some claiming that she had impressed in TV debates.

 Upon David Cameron's resignation, Leadsom became one of five candidates in the 2016 Conservative Party leadership election.
 In the second round of voting by MPs, she came second to Theresa May.
+She withdrew before Tory members could elect either.
 May appointed Leadsom as Secretary of State for Environment, Food and Rural Affairs, in which position she served from 2016 to 2017.
 Following the snap 2017 general election, Leadsom was appointed Leader of the House of Commons and Lord President of the Council.
 On 22 May 2019, she resigned in protest at May's Brexit strategy.
 Two days later, May announced her resignation as party leader, taking effect on 7 June.
 Leadsom stood as a candidate to succeed May as leader of the Conservative Party in June 2019 but was eliminated in the first round of voting, finishing 8th out of 10 candidates with 11 votes.

 Upon the appointment of Boris Johnson as prime minister, Leadsom was appointed Secretary of State for Business, Energy and Industrial Strategy.
 She left the Cabinet in the 2020 cabinet reshuffle and remained in the House of Commons as a backbencher, until 2023 when she returned to the frontbench as Parliamentary Under-Secretary of State for Public Health, Start for Life and Primary Care under Prime Minister Rishi Sunak.
 Leadsom did not seek re-election as an MP at the 2024 general election.